okany/easypython/README.md

 * test57 - finds a substring in a string
 * test58 - converts an integer N into a roman numeral where 1 < N < 4000
 * test59 - converts a JSON string into prettyJSON format
+* test60 - finds if the list A with sorted integers have 2 indices such that A[i] - A[j] = k where k is a positive integer and i != j